betawares/jorre/README.md

 # jorre
-Java Object Request Respone Exchange
+Java Object Request Response Exchange

+jorre is a java framework based on netty (http://netty.io) that can be used to exchange java objects between and remote client and server applications